Jolene986/merng-recepies-app/README.md

 # merng-social-media-app

-Folowinfg a Free Code Camp Tutorial
+Following a Free Code Camp Tutorial to create a social media app using MongoDB,
+Express,
+React,
+GraphQL,
+and Node (the MERNG stack)